Saying stuff about stuff.

 result[:message] # => "Hello Dave"

-An operation can specifically mark its result as a success or failure using #success!/#failure! (which are convenience delegates to the Operatic::Result’s counterparts) and attach data at the same time:
+An operation can be specifically marked as a success or failure using #success!/#failure! and data can be attached at the same time:

 class SayHello